xiduzo/microflow/apps/nextjs-app/app/docs/microflow-studio/nodes/ldr/page.md

 {% tag title="Input" /%}
 {% /tags %}

-A Light Dependent Resistor (LDR) allows you to detect the amount of light in a room.
+A Light Dependent Resistor (LDR) allows you to detect the amount of light in a space.

 {% iframe src="https://www.tinkercad.com/embed/5LSQbhC6z73" /%}